Adrian1707/robot-simulator/README.md

 #### Stronger typing
 Sorbet could be handy here, i've gotten a bit used to types at Indeed Flex and being able to see what kind of attributes we're dealing with "x" and "y" would be useful

+#### Error handling
+Users don't know if what they've written is valid until they've run the REPORT command

+#### Logging

+Very little visibility into what users are doing, what kinds of mistakes they're making, how much they're struggling.

+#### Naming

+I would change LEFT and RIGHT to "TURN_LEFT" "TURN_RIGHT".
+It's not so clear that LEFT and RIGHT relate to turning but not moving and it might end up confusing people.
+It's a trade off between a better documenting API but with more verbose commands.

 #### Diverging behaviour between a placed robot and non-placed robot

 We might want to think about having two different types of robot here if the behaviour increasingly diverges e.g [State pattern](https://refactoring.guru/design-patterns/state).
 We need to keep checking if the robot is placed before executing methods.